How to Optimize Your Site for Pinterest

 The Inside Scoop

 In my days working in the media publishing world, I was in charge of our brand’s Pinterest board, which I loved, because Pinterest is my favorite platform!
-We would have multiple calls with the folks at Pinterest (and I would silently fangirl over it) and these people were the experts behind it all who had so much to teach.
-I learned many things about the platform at that time, which were:
+We would have multiple calls with the folks at Pinterest and these experts had so much to teach.
+I learned many things about the platform, including:

-There is practically no niche that Pinterest does not touch.
+There is practically no niche that Pinterest does not cover.

 About 20% of Pinterest users are actually male.